Pridexs/pridexs.com/README.md

 # pridexs.com
-This is the repository my main website: [pridexs.com](https://pridexs.com)
+This is the repository for my main website: [pridexs.com](https://pridexs.com)

 # Description
 This website was developed/tested using: